Larry Keane: Career

 Keane first played hurling at juvenile and underage levels with Thurles Sarsfields.
 He subsequently progressed onto the club's senior team, with his career coinciding with an unprecedented era of success for the club.
 Between 1952 and 1963 Keane won nine Tipperary SHC titles, including one as team captain in 1957.
-He also won a Tipperary SFC with Thurles Crokes in 1960.
+He also won a Tipperary SFC title with Thurles Crokes in 1960.

 Keane first played for Tipperary during a two-year tenure with the minor team.
 He won an All-Ireland MHC medal in 1949 after a defeat of Kilkenny in the final.
 Keane progressed to adult level and was a dual player at junior level.
 He joined the Tipperary senior hurling team during the team's successful National League campaign in 1954–55.
 Keane won a second league title two years later before adding a Munster SHC medal to his collection in 1958.
 Keane lined out at right corner-forward in the 1958 All-Ireland final defeat of Galway.